Seven Process Must-Do Items – Begin with the Basics

 So, what kind of data do we have in mind?

-You can find Unstructured Data in e-mail, white papers, magazine articles, intranet portals, product specifications, or images.
+Unstructured Data can be found in e-mail, white papers, magazine articles, intranet portals, product specifications, or images.

 Transactional Data are on events often related to system transactions, such as sales, deliveries, and invoices.
 They have historical significance or are needed for analysis by other systems.
 Transactional data are unit-level transactions that use master data entities.
 However, unlike master data, transactions are inherently temporal and instantaneous by nature.